Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 3. External file

 **4. What does "use strict" mean?**
 - Strict mode is introduced in (ES5).
-Using strict mode is a way to tell the javascript engine to enforce stricter rules during code execution.
-By adding 'use strict' at the beginning of a script
+Using strict mode is a way to tell the javascript engine to enforce stricter rules during code execution
 ```
 Example: -
 x = 9; // Throws ReferenceError: x is not defined